h3nnn4n/gabate/Readme.md

 GABATE - Genetic Algorithm Based Agent for TEtris
 -------

-GABATE is a fork (right now a branch) of Garapa that plays Tetris by itself.
-So far the plan is to make a couple of Game specific AI to play some games.
+GABATE is an AI built on top of [Garapa](https://github.com/h3nnn4n/garapa), that can learn and play Tetris by itself, fully automated.
+It also outperforms all humans.

 Records
 =======